Before building work starts

 The more information you give them, the more reliable the quote should be.

 Check whether the quote price includes GST.
-And ask for the contractor’s hourly rate (including GST) so that you can calculate how much you might have to pay if you want any additional work done.
+And ask for the building contractor’s hourly rate (including GST) so that you can calculate how much you might have to pay if you want any additional work done.

 Reviewing the quote

-When choosing materials for your building work, contractors will be influenced by a number of factors, including:
+When choosing materials for your building work, building contractors will be influenced by a number of factors, including:

 - their past experience with the products